FelidaeFundConservation/wildepod.org/README.md

     * Maybe there is some unknow issue here with secret-key.

-Initialize django project

-1. Make migrations - `python manage.py makemigrations --settings=config.settings.local`
-   (Note: This may not work since `migrations` folder is gitignored for now and Django requires the folder's existence.
-   To fix that for now, simply create python packages named `migrations` in each of the app packages.
-   This has to be a package so the `migrations` folder must have a `__init__.py` file or django can't see it.
-2. Apply migrations - `python manage.py migrate --settings=config.settings.local`
-3. Create superuser - `python manage.py createsuperuser --settings=config.settings.local`
+### Run Django project

+1. You need configuration files to access database.
-4. Run server - `python manage.py runserver --settings=config.settings.local`
+2. Run `python manage.py runserver --settings=config.settings.dev`

-This should have things running on `localhost:8000` and use a local sqlite db
+This should have things running on `localhost:8000` and use the project database.

-### Initalize some data - hacky version

-1. Download the "active camera data" & "Camera inventory" sheets from the Slack channel
-2. Alter lines 7-10 of `scratch/load.py` file accordingly depending on where the downloaded files are saved
-3. Run `python manage.py shell --settings=config.settings.local < scratch/load.py`

-This should be fine for those spreadsheets.
-If there is any error, add that row to the skip list in the code

 ---